cljs/api/docfiles/syntax/unused.md

       c (+ b 3)]
   ...)
 ```

-Multiple `_`'s can be used in each of the previous examples because duplicate
-names will shadow those previously occurring.
-Thus, `_` actually holds the
-value of its last binding, but using it should be strictly avoided to prevent
-confusion.
-This is the only encouraged use-case for duplicating parameter
-names.

-## Examples

 It is common to use `_` to ignore all but the latest value of a changing atom
 inside an [doc:cljs.core/add-watch] callback: